akeren/task-manager-api/README.md

 # Task Manager RESTFul API

-This is a task manager application built using NODE JS and MongoDB.
-It follows a **RESTFul API** design architecture.
-The app sends an email notification upon registration and deactivation of user's account.
+It is a task manager application built using NODE JS and MongoDB.
+It follows a RESTFul API design architecture.
+The app sends an email notification upon registration and deactivation of the user's account.
+It's richly built with a simple scientific technique and best practices in the world of API design.

 ## Features